moaxcp/x11/README.md

 client.flush();
 ```

-This project converts the x11 protocol to classes which implement certain
+This project converts the x11 protocol to classes which implement core
-interfaces.
+interfaces (XError, XEvent, XRequest, XReply, etc).
 The client can read and write these objects using the read and
 write methods defined in each object’s class.
-Here is a diagram of the class
-hierarchy for the protocol:

-X11ClientExceptions may be thrown when calling methods on a client.
-These
-exceptions represent IOExceptions with the socket.
+X11ProtocolExceptions may be thrown when there are IOExceptions with the socket.
+X11ClientExceptions are thrown with
+client issues such as connection issues or api issues.
 X11ErrorExceptions represent
 Errors from the X11 Server.
 Errors can be handled using the standard try/catch
 method rather than using an error handler callback as is done with X11lib.